dungpa/dsls-in-action-fsharp/DSLCheatsheet.md

 ### Infix functions ###
 Using infix functions is a great way to derive concise and composable DSLs.
-Since F# only allows symbolic infix operators, the use of infix operators is more limited than other functional programming languages.
+Since F# only allows symbolic infix operators, the use of infix operators is more limited than that in other functional programming languages.
 ```fsharp
 /// (from Chapter3/Order.Groovy.fs)
 let Empty = new ResizeArray<Order>()